L2R-UET/CFExpRec/README.md

 ```

 ## Dataset
-Three datasets (Amazon, ML1M, Pinterest) used in the study are available in the folder ```./processed_data```.
+Three datasets (Amazon, ML1M, Yahoo) used in the study are available in the folder ```./processed_data```.
 The datasets are preprocessed and ready to use.
 For ML1M and Pinterest, we follow the data preprocessing code in the [LXR repository](https://github.com/DeltaLabTLV/LXR).
 For Amazon, we include the data preprocessing code in ```./processed_data/Amazon/preprocessing.ipynb``` file.

 Each dataset contains a file named ```interaction.csv``` to store user-item interaction, with each row (user_id, item_id) corresponding to an interaction.